pedrobdfp/eDNAstructure/README.md

 ##You can also plot the results!

-# Structure plot â€” one bar per sample, colored by community membership probability
+# Structure plot — one bar per sample, colored by community membership probability
 eDNA_dmm_structure(fit, metadata = data$covariates,
                    facet_var = "TrueCommunity", sort_var = "Depth")